datastax/spark-cassandra-connector/doc/developers.md

 ### Sub-Projects

-The connector currently contains several subprojects
+The connector currently contains several sub-projects

-#### spark-cassandra-connector
+#### connector
-This subproject contains all of the actual connector code and is where any new features or tests should go.
+This sub-project contains all of the actual connector code and is where any new features or tests should go.
 This Scala project also contains the Java API and related code.

-It includes the code for building reference documentation.
-This automatically determines what belongs in the reference file.
-It should mostly be used for regenerating the reference file after new parameters have been added or old parameters have been changed.
-Tests will throw errors if the reference file is not up to date.
-To fix this run `spark-cassandra-connector-unshaded/run` to update the file.
-It is still necessary to commit the changed file after running this sub-project.
+Anything related to the actual connecting or modification of Java Driver code belongs in the next module

-#### spark-cassandra-connector-embedded
+#### driver
-The code used to start the embedded services used in the integration tests.
-This contains methods for starting up Cassandra as a thread within the running test code.
+All of the code relating to the Java Driver.
+Connection factories, row transformers anything which could be used for any application even if Spark is not involved.

-#### spark-cassandra-connector-perf
+#### test-support
-Code for performance based tests.
-Add any performance comparisons needed to this project.
+CCM Wrapper code.
+Much of this code is based on the Datastax Java Driver's test code.
+Includes code for spawning CCM as well as several modes for launching clusters while testing.
+Together this also defines which tests require seperate clusters to run and the parallelization used while running tests.

+### Test Parallelization

+In order to limit the number of test groups running simultaneously use the `TEST_PARALLEL_TASKS` environment variable.
+Only applies to sbt test tasks.

+### Set Cassandra Test Target
+Our CI Build runs through the Datastax Infrastructure and tests on all the builds listed in build.yaml.
+In addition the test-support module supports Cassandra or other CCM Compatible installations.

+If using SBT you can set
+`CCM_CASSANDRA_VERSION` to propagate a version for CCM to use during tests

+If you are running tests through IntelliJ or through an alternative framework (jUnit) set the system property `ccm.version` to the version you like.

+### CCM Modes
+The integration tests have a variety of modes which can be set with `CCM_CLUSTER_MODE`

+* Debug - Use to preserve logs of running CCM Clusters as well as the cluster directories themselves
+* Standard - Starts a new cluster which is cleaned up entirely on finish the test run
+* Developer - Does not clean up cluster on test completion, can be used when running a test multiple times for faster iteration

 ### Continuous Testing